finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
     String fromEffectiveAt = "fromEffectiveAt_example"; // String | The lower bound effective datetime or cut label (inclusive) from which to retrieve the holdings   adjustments.
 There is no lower bound if this is not specified.
     String toEffectiveAt = "toEffectiveAt_example"; // String | The upper bound effective datetime or cut label (inclusive) from which to retrieve the holdings   adjustments.
 There is no upper bound if this is not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the holdings adjustments.
 Defaults to return the   latest version of each holding adjustment if not specified. try {
-      ResourceListOfHoldingsAdjustmentHeader result = apiInstance.listHoldingsAdjustments(scope, code, fromEffectiveAt, toEffectiveAt, asAt);
+      ResourceListOfHoldingsAdjustmentHeader result = apiInstance.listHoldingsAdjustments(scope, code)
+            .fromEffectiveAt(fromEffectiveAt)
+            .toEffectiveAt(toEffectiveAt)
+            .asAt(asAt)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#listHoldingsAdjustments");